-When it comes to turning customers into brand ambassadors, there is no strategy more powerful than a genuine care for your customers.
-That doesn’t mean the “we’re a customer first company” stuff, but the “I can’t sleep tonight until I’m confident I’m enhancing my customer’s lives” type of stuff.
-Sometimes, it’s okay to be just a little bit obsessed.
-The feeling that YOUR interests are aligned with THEIR needs is a feeling that’s impossible for your customers to ignore.
+When it comes to turning customers into brand ambassadors, there is no strategy more powerful than genuine care for your customers.
+That doesn’t mean the “we’re a customer-first company” stuff but the “I can’t sleep tonight until I’m confident I’m enhancing my customers’ lives” type of stuff.
+Sometimes it’s okay to be just a little bit obsessed.
+The feeling that your interests are aligned with their needs is a feeling that’s impossible for your customers to ignore.

-If your inbox is filled with hundreds of unread emails about “holiday sales” and “new deals,” You shouldn’t expect your customer’s mailbox to be any different.
+If your inbox is filled with hundreds of unread emails about “holiday sales” and “new deals,” you shouldn’t expect your customers’ mailboxes to be any different.
 Understanding how to connect with your customers means understanding how your customers connect with others.
 For some businesses that may be social media, and for others it’s text.
-Sometimes, all your customers need is a good old-fashioned phone call.
+Sometimes all your customers need is a good old-fashioned phone call.

 Check out the video: